 Weight: 12, 15, 20, 25 pounds | Material: Cotton | Filling: Glass beads | Maintenance: Machine washable

 Baloo’s weighted blanket is made with both a 100 percent cotton interior and exterior that Adelson, who tested the blanket, reported was comfortable for a hot sleeper like herself.
 “I felt cooler sleeping under the Baloo than most of the other blankets,” she says.
 While not specifically labeled “cooling,” the cotton material actually plays a huge part in the breathability of the Baloo.
 “We sleep more deeply in a cool environment.
 Heat loss and temperature regulation often occurs from our feet at night.
 This is why people may kick their feet out from under the covers at night,” explains Peters, adding, “A material like cotton is more breathable, allowing for natural cooling.”
-The blanket also boasts a thin profile, further contributing to its comfort, and the glass beads also help with airflow because they’re not as tightly packed.
+The blanket boasts a thin profile, further contributing to its comfort, and the glass beads help with airflow because they’re not as tightly packed.
 It’s also machine washable.

-Aside from four different weights, the Baloo also comes in three sizes: throw, blanket, and comforter.
+Aside from four different weights, the Baloo comes in three sizes: throw, blanket, and comforter.
 The throw, their best-selling size, works best for an individual or twin-size bed.
 If you’re looking for something to cover a full-, queen-, or king-size bed, try the blanket.

 Best (less-expensive) cotton weighted blanket